-Many people may be interested in starting the exante very low calorie diet plan as a way of contributing to their weight loss* as obesity can affect and impact your physical health in many ways.
+Many people may be interested in starting the exante very low calorie diet plan as a way of contributing to their weight loss* there are numerous obesity health risks and potentially adverse effects on the heart.

 Obesity is a common problem with recent research suggesting 29% of adults in England are now classified as obese (1).
 According to the British Heart Foundation, “Being overweight or obese can lead to many serious health conditions and can increase your risk of heart and circulatory diseases” (2).